-Thank you for visiting my personal web page!
-I hope to keep this updated with current research in a way that is accessible to all, regardless of their experience with neuroscience.
-Enjoy, and do let me know if you have specific questions or ideas.
+Thank you for visiting!
+I hope to keep this updated with current research in a way that is accessible to all, regardless of their experience with science and neuroscience.
+Enjoy!
+Let me know if you have specific questions or ideas.

 The Origin Story

-I spent 3 years working with Dr. Kevin Pelphrey (currently the Director of the Child Neuroscience Lab at the Yale Child Study Center).
-We researched the social development of young children with and without autism.
-You can learn more about our research using fMRI here.
+I spent 3 years working with Dr. Kevin Pelphrey, currently the Director of the Autism and Neurodevelopmental Disorders (AND) Initiative at George Washington University.
+We researched the social development of young children with and without autism using fMRI primarily.

-My graduate work at the University of Nebraska-Lincoln is guided by Dr. Dennis Molfese (Director of the Developmental Brain Lab & Center for Brain, Biology, & Behavior).
-Our research uses EEG/ERP to test brain activity in newborn babies, infants, toddlers, children, adolescents, and adults.
-We study a variety of topics (including social cognition, emotion regulation, memory, attention, and sleep) in different populations (including pre-term infants and individuals with traumatic brain injury).
+My graduate work at the University of Nebraska-Lincoln was guided by Dr. Dennis Molfese (Director of the Developmental Brain Lab & Center for Brain, Biology, & Behavior) and Dr. Anne Schutte (Director of the Spatial Memory and Cognition lab).
+Our research used EEG/ERP to test brain activity in newborn babies, infants, toddlers, children, adolescents, and adults.
+We studied a variety of topics (including social cognition, emotion regulation, memory, attention, and sleep) in different populations, including pre-term infants and individuals with traumatic brain injury.

-I recently completed my dissertation on a study of infant socal brain development.
-This project implements several brain-behavior tools, including ERP, eye-tracking, and computational models.
+In May 2014, I completed my dissertation on a study of infant social brain development.
+This project implemented several brain-behavior tools, including ERP, eye-tracking, and computational models.